top of page

 Around the world, doctors do extraordinary work.

-But modern medicine relies on standardised lab reference ranges, which are designed to identify disease — not always to reflect optimal function.
+But modern medicine relies on standardised lab reference ranges, which are designed to identify disease in the wide "normal" population, not always reflecting our individual optimal function.

 When someone falls outside those ranges, action is taken.

-When they fall inside them, support often stops — even if symptoms are severe.
+If your results fall inside the ranges, support often stops — even if your symptoms are severe.

 A serum ferritin level of less than 30 micrograms/L confirms the diagnosis of iron deficiency.”